roeestoffmankiki/Unique_Name_Counter/README.txt

     For Windows:
     ${env_path}\Scripts\activate

-3) Navigate to the Root Project Directory Make sure you are in the directory containing the project files (Home_assignment/).
+3) Navigate to the Root Project Directory
+    Ensure you are in the root directory of the project (Home_assignment/) before running any commands.  cd /path/to/Home_assignment
+     Note: The project will not run correctly if you are in a subdirectory like tests.
+      Always execute commands from the root directory.

 4) Install the Required Libraries Use the requirements.txt file to install dependencies: pip install -r requirements.txt